AstroNvim/docs/src/content/docs/configuration/getting_started.md

 The `return` statement is returning a table of tables.
 The outer table is a list of *plugin specifications*.
 Each entry in the list is a single plugin specification.

-For the first plugin specification, the first entry in it's table is the name of the plugin to load, specified in short URL form.
-The next two entries in the table, `name` and `opts` are Lazy recognized keys that direct Lazy on how to configure this plugin.
-There are many more configuration options that Lazy provides.
+The first entry in the plugin specification is the name of the plugin to load, specified in short URL form.
+The next two entries in the table, `name` and `opts` are Lazy recognized keys that direct Lazy on how to configure this plugin. `opts` can be a table or a function (`opts` is a table in the example above) that contains the configuration for the plugin.
+The structure of what is inside of `opts` is up to each plugin.

 To learn more about plugin specifications, see the [Lazy documentation](https://github.com/folke/lazy.nvim#-plugin-spec).

 That's it!
-When `nvim` is started, the `catppuccin` plugin will be downloaded from GitHub, installed, and configured.
+When `nvim` is started, the `catppuccin` plugin will be downloaded from GitHub, installed, configured, and loaded.

 ### Configuring an AstroNvim Plugin